denten-books/plain-text/1-chapter.md

 some correlation between internal and external states.

-To further probe our intuitions in that regard, Wittgenstein asks his readers to imagine an experimental "human reading machine," which somewhat unlike the child in the previous example, produces random sounds when following a text.
+To further probe our intuitions in that regard, Wittgenstein asks his readers to imagine an experimental "human reading machine," which, somewhat unlike the child in the previous example, produces random sounds when following a text.
 Most of the time, the randomized sounds do not correspond with the words on the page.
 But sometimes they do, by accident.
-In that case, a newcomer observing the experiment may mistake the accidental correspondence for reading proper.
+In that case, a newcomer observing the experiment could mistake the accidental correspondence for reading proper.
-The scientist who knows how the machine works would obviously object.
+The scientist who knows how the machine works would obviously object to the layman's assessment.
 But what would we say if such a "biological machine" were to correspond letters to appropriate sounds with greater frequency, asks Wittgenstein.
 Has it learned to read?
 And does consistent coincidence differ from conscious, concerted action [@wittgeFIX, 120-121]?

 In his characteristically cryptic manner, Wittgenstein defers the question by the means of yet another analogy: